Crazylqx/libfibre/README.md

 Running `make all` builds the fibre library in `src/libfibre.so` along with several example/test programs: `test1`, `ordering`, `threadtest`, `echotest`, and `webserver` in the subdirectory `apps`.

+The build process should download all git submodules.
+If that fails, download manually using `git submodule update --init --recursive`.

 Running `make doc` builds documentation in `doc/html/index.html`.

 Both Linux/epoll and FreeBSD/kqueue are supported, but significantly more testing has been done for Linux/epoll.